project-chip/connectedhomeip/src/tools/interop/idt/README.md

 Each ecosystem and platform involved in the capture will have their own subdirectory in the root artifact dir.

-To download your artifacts, run these commands from your admin computer:

-`idt_fetch_artifacts`

-On windows admin computers, you may use `FileZilla` to pull the archive listed at the end of output.

 ### Discovery

 ```